London's Museums from A to Z

 The A.G.
 Leventis Gallery of Cypriot and Eastern Mediterranean Archaeology, plus, by appointment, fine teaching and reference collections of archaeological, archaeobotanical and zooarchaeological material.

-Island History Trust, Isle of Dogs
+Friends of Island History Trust, Isle of Dogs

 A community history project and fully-indexed photo archive dedicated to recording and preserving the history of the Isle of Dogs area and the people who live there.